aferenz/moodle_block_lsbu_navigation/README.txt

  - access to 'Site home', 'Site pages' and 'My profile' should be configurable.
  - Moodle courses should be grouped based on LSBU course type.
 These groups are, in turn, grouped by academic year.

-This block requires the LSBU API (moodle-local_lsbu_api) for the bulk of its functionality, especially the 'My courses' navigation tree.
+lThis block requires the LSBU API (moodle-local_lsbu_api) for the bulk of its functionality, especially the 'My courses' navigation tree.